Career upgrade: Learn practical AI skills for better jobs and higher pay.

 Frequently Asked Questions

-How hard is the CCS exam?
+How long is the CCS exam?

-What is a passing score on the CCS exam?
+What is the CCS retake policy?